1415 Engineering Drive

 Civil and Environmental Engineering

 Luis B. Fargier-Gabaldón received his BS from the Universidad de los Andes, MS and PhD degrees from the University of Michigan-Ann Arbor (structures) and a second MS degree (geotechnical engineering) from Virginia Tech.
 He is a Visiting Professor at the University of Wisconsin-Madison during the 2016-2017 Academic Year.
 Prof. Fargier-Gabaldón will be teaching the Bridge Design class and a course on Composite and Hybrid Structures.
 He is an Adjunct Professor at the Universidad de los Andes, is the founder and director of DCI, a Consulting Engineering Firm dedicated to Structural and Geotechnical Engineering, and specializes in the design and construction of cantilever-segmental and launched bridges.
 His experience includes more than 1 million square-feet of bridge superstructure, under his supervision, and more than 30 building structures, during the design and construction phases.
-He has been involved in projects around Latin America, including Venezuela, Colombia, Costa Rica and Panamá, was member of the EERI-US/NSF Reconnaissance Team after the February 2010 Chilean Earthquake and is member of ACI Committee 318L.
+He has been involved in projects around Latin America, including Venezuela, Bolivia, Colombia, Costa Rica and Panamá, was member of the EERI-US/NSF Reconnaissance Team after the February 2010 Chilean Earthquake and is member of ACI Committee 318L.
 Prof. Fargier-Gabaldón is the co-author of the book “Concreto Armado, Comportamiento y Diseno”.